 Michael Bronte is a graduate of Union College in Schenectady, New York, and George Washington University in Washington, D.C., and lives with his wife in New Jersey.
 "All of the heroes in my novels are everyday people," says Bronte.
 "Any of them could by your next door neighbor.
 None of us really know what we're capable of until the time comes for us to reach beyond the boundaries of our everyday lives.
-Remarkable feats of courage are performed everyday, by everyday people.
+Remarkable feats of courage are performed all around us.
 It's amazing."

 As a young teenager I remember reading paperback mysteries under a huge oak tree outside my parents’ neighborhood grocery store in Dalton, Massachusetts, a small town located in the heart of the Berkshires.
 I can recall pulling a book from the rack and getting locked in to those novels as the fragrant summer breeze of Berkshire County tried to turn the page before I was done reading it.
 I don’t know why, but I was greatly affected by a book titled The Fan Club, by Irving Wallace.
 When I was done reading it, I can still recall thinking that someday I’d be able to write a book like that on my own; I knew I could do it.

-Well, the idea stayed dormant for over thirty years while I did what I thought I should have been doing for a living (looking back, it all seems so trivial sometimes) until I rekindled my infatuation with writing novels.
-Now, many years after that, and many mistakes and many failures later, there are eight Michael Bronte novels available.
-They are: The Dealership, Presidential Risk, Porchball, The Tenth Caller, Lost Friday, The Brothers, The Handyman, and Call Me Crash.
+Well, the idea stayed dormant for over thirty years while I did what I thought I should have been doing for a living (looking back, it all seems so trivial sometimes) until I rekindled by infatuation with writing novels.
+Now, may years later, and many mistakes and failures later, there are nine Michael Bronte novels available.
+They are: The Dealership, Presidential Risk, Porchball, Call Me Crash, The Tenth Caller, Lost Friday, The Brothers, The Handyman, and the newest Michael Bronte novel, Homicide: Party of Twelve